 my objective is to make your mix sound detailed, deep, and transparent, while contemplating the dynamics and character that your music demands.
 Your production can be harmonically enriched to give it more life, contour and that special radiance.
 In a professional mastering environment the strengths and possible weaknesses of your mix become evident and can be adjusted or enhanced appropriately so your sound will unlock it’s full potential.

 You can read more about my background and general approach to sound and mastering here.Services

 Apart from stereo mastering for analog and digital formats I’m offering stem mixing, 16 track analog summing, mastering for film and restoration of historical 78/45/33 rpm records, 1/4″ and 1/2″ reels as well as cassette tapes.
 For Whom

 Being a collector of a wide range of music from my early childhood on, I have no reservations towards any genre.
 I love music, I love the shaping of sound.
 While I specialize in mastering services for artists and labels working in the fields of electronic, electroacustic and contemporary classical music, I have collaborated with rock and pop musicians, metal bands, early music players, house producers and jazz ensembles.
 Many clients have chosen to work with me since they appreciate my artistic sensitivity for sound.
 Studio Schwebung

 I’m working with some of the finest analog hardware and state of the art digital tools selected with a background of working in outstanding studios around the world for 25 years.
 While equipment is certainly a fascinating subject, what really matters is the choice of the right tools and the skills to apply them effectively.

-In the end, mastering has to be all about the finished product, not the way it got there.
-I’m inviting you to send me a piece of music for a test mastering.
-If you’d like to take me up on this offer, in case you have questions or want to book a session, get in touch.read: Preparing Your Mix
+In the end, mastering has to be all about the finished product, not the way it got there.read: Preparing Your Mix